ivan-maze/ivan-maze/README.md

 Currently in a career transition from hardware technical support to becoming a software engineer.

-I am studying to become a full-stack developer.
-My main focuses are back-end development, low-level code, algorithm optimization, and machine learning.
+I am acquiring full-stack knoledge.
+My main focuses are back-end, algorithm optimization, machine learning, and software architecture / DevOps.

 These are some programming languages and technolgies I most use and study: